 - Pay stubs for the last month

-- Bank statements for the past 2 months
+- Bank statements for the past two months

 - Documentation of any other sources of income (child support, spousal support, etc.)